After Violence

 The God who gives a law with careful details to protect the vulnerable, not like the gods who care most about the powerful.

-The God who sends fire on a soaked altar, not the like gods who ignored the wailing and self-harm of its so-called prophets.
+The God who sends fire on a soaked altar, not the like gods who ignored the wailing and self-harm of their so-called prophets.

-This is the truth about all idols, whether from the Bible or our world today: the way in which they are worshiped always leads to oppression, injustice, and suffering.
+The truth about all idols, whether from the Bible or our world today is this: the way in which they are worshiped always leads to oppression, injustice, and suffering.
+The manner in which one shows their devotion to them will yield bitter fruit, not simply individually, but collectively.

 If someone trusts Molech to protect and provide for them, to send the rain and make the crops grow, the way in which they worship him is child sacrifice.
 Thus they will become a society who sacrifices their children.

-If someone trusts personal freedom to protect and provide for them, to send the ‘bad guys’ away and make the return on investments grow, the way in which they worship is still child sacrifice.
+If someone trusts personal freedom to protect and provide for them, and believes weapons and violence are what is needed to send the ‘bad guys’ away and protect those freedoms, the way in which they worship is still child sacrifice, even if that effect is a bit more indirect than with Molech.
 Thus they will become a society who sacrifices their children.

-Given all this, here’s one sample conversation you might have:
+Given all this, here’s one sample conversation you might have with your older kids:

 Expand and help think about the implications: